Shrinks99/node-based-interfaces/_collections/_casestudies/maya.md

 ##### Multi In, Multi Out

 Maya is a 3D DCC that serves a similar generalized use case comparable to Blender.
-While Maya actually uses node-graphs for multiple different parts of the software this case study will focus on the Hypershade editor.
+While Maya actually uses node-graphs for multiple different parts of the software this case study will focus on the Hypershade editor which showcases Maya's primary node-based interface.
 Each node in this editor represents an action that manipulates or creates shader material information that will be applied to a 3D object or volume.

 ### Anatomy of Maya's Hypershade Nodes